yakhlafhoussam/yakhlafhoussam/README.md

 ## `whoami`

-I'm a Full Stack Developer student at **YouCode**, currently building **HYK** — a personal project and identity centered on backend architecture, Linux desktop tooling, and developer experience.
+🎓 Full Stack Developer student at **YouCode, Safi**
+💻 Passionate about building scalable web applications, desktop tools, and open-source projects.

+I'm a developer who enjoys understanding how systems work under the hood — from backend architecture to Linux customization and developer tooling.

+- 🌱 Started programming by building games with **Scratch**, where I learned programming fundamentals
+- 📱 Built Android applications with **Sketchware + Firebase**, gaining early experience with mobile development and databases
+- 🏫 At YouCode, learned the fundamentals of web development — **HTML/CSS/JS**, then **PHP + Laravel + SQL + Docker**
-Earlier this year I did a **2-month Full Stack internship**, working on a production-facing feature set with **Spring Boot**, **Angular**, and **PostgreSQL** — my first real exposure to enterprise-style backend patterns: layered architecture, **Spring Security**, **JWT authentication**, and REST APIs consumed by an Angular frontend, all shipped through **Docker**.
+- 💼 Completed a **2-month Full Stack internship**, working with **Spring Boot**, **Angular**, **PostgreSQL**, **Docker**, and **JWT Authentication**

-Outside of work, I run **Arch Linux** with **Hyprland**, scripting parts of my desktop with **AGS**.
-I like understanding systems down to how they're actually wired — same instinct whether it's a backend service or a window manager config.

-I started programming with **Scratch**, moved to **Sketchware + Firebase** to build my first Android apps, and have been steadily moving toward backend engineering and open source ever since.

-- 🔧 Focused on backend architecture and clean API design
-- 🐧 Daily-driving Arch Linux, customizing my workflow instead of accepting defaults
-- 📖 Learning in public, one project at a time
-- 🕷️ Open source curious — reading more code than I write, for now
+- 🐧 Daily Linux user (**Arch Linux**) with experience in **Hyprland**, **Wayland**, and desktop customization
+- 🤝 Interested in Open Source, Developer Tools, and System Programming
+- ⚡ Always looking for challenging projects that help me grow as a software engineer

 <br>